Ladme/groan/README.md

 ## Tests

-Validate the installation by running `./tests` in the `test` directory.
+Validate the installation by running `./tests` in the `tests` directory.
 Do not remove the `examples` directory as the tests use several files located in there.

 ## How to use in your C programs